 Well-thought achievable plans after plans, and lastly, the courage to put them into action.

 b.
 Be prepared.

 Never go to a battle without preparation.
 You won’t survive.

 The volunteers, media, staff, officials, and athletes communicate their needs and meet each other halfway.

-Wearing masks, washing and disinfecting hands, maintaining social distance, doing daily health checklist, not engaging in face-to-face communication as much as possible.
-No handshakes or high-fives, ventilating rooms, check body temperature, and screening tests are just some strict rules to keep everyone healthy.
+Wearing masks, washing and disinfecting hands, maintaining social distance, doing a daily health checklist, and not engaging in face-to-face communication as much as possible.
+No handshakes or high-fives, ventilating rooms, checking body temperature, and screening tests are just some strict rules to keep everyone healthy.

 To do those mentioned above, you need to remember them by heart.